SCIInstitute/ShapeWorks/Documentation/UseCases.md

 If the --interactive tag is not used, the user will select the cutting plane in the beggining of the grooming steps on a sample of their choice.

 The user will be prompted with “Type the prefix of the sample you wish to use to select the cutting plane from listed options and press enter.” and the options are listed.
-After they've typed which sample prefix they've chosen, and interactive window will pop up in which they can select the cutting plane.
-When the user is content with their select they simply close this window and the grooming process will continue.
+After they've typed the chosen sample prefix, an interactive window will pop up in which they can select the cutting plane.
+When the user is content with their selection, they simply close this window and the grooming process will continue.
 This process can be seen below.

 ![Alt Text](images/notInteractiveFemur.gif)